mujeebishaque/Notepad_WPF_CS/README.md

 Any other library or thing to do before running this project?
 No. Just download it, compile it, run it.

+OR

+Go to Debug folder, Run Notepad.exe from there.

 Can i use it and add to it and make it my editor? yes.
 Do what you want to do.